VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/Arco_Design.md

 The method of drawing charts and more detailed guidance can be found in [this tutorial](https://visactor.io/vchart/guide/tutorial_docs/Cross-terminal_and_Developer_Ecology/react).

-## Chart Theme Package for Arco Design
+## Chart Theme Package for ArcoDesign

 In order to provide a better experience for VChart in the Arco page environment, VisActor has launched an additional theme package called `@visactor/vchart-arco-theme`.
 This package has the following features:

-- Ready to use out of the box: With simple configuration, VChart styles can be automatically integrated into the Arco design language and also automatically adapted to theme packages customized by users based on Arco.
+- Ready to use out of the box: With simple configuration, VChart styles can be automatically integrated into the ArcoDesign language and also automatically adapted to theme packages customized by users based on Arco.
 - Responsive: `@visactor/vchart-arco-theme` supports listening for changes of light/dark mode and CSS variable update on the page, and automatically updates the theme of the charts on the page.

 ### DEMO

-For a complete demo, please visit the [codeSandBox page](https://vp4y9p.csb.app/).
+For a complete demo, please visit the [codeSandBox page](https://gr93cn-3000.csb.app/).

 ### Installation